Sveti Vlas, Burgas, Bulgaria

 About the agent

-We have been representing UK and Irish investors in Bulgaria since 2009 and to date we have found Buyers for over 1000 Bulgarian properties on behalf of our clients.
+Property Sales Bulgaria is a British and Irish owned Agency which specialises in helping British and Irish Investors to Buy or Sell properties in Bulgaria.
+We have been representing UK and Irish investors in Bulgaria since 2009 and to date we have found Buyers for over 1500 Bulgarian properties on behalf of our clients.

-Since 2009, Appreciating Assets have been very positively featured in many leading UK, Irish and International newspapers such as The Guardian, The Financial Times, The Sunday Business Post and the Irish Times to name but a
+We have been very positively featured in many leading UK, Irish and International publications such as The Guardian, The Financial Times, The Sunday Business Post and th